Protestantism: Christ's presence in the Eucharist

+Other beliefs

+Protestants reject the Catholic doctrine of papal supremacy, and have variant views on the number of sacraments, the real presence of Christ in the Eucharist, and matters of ecclesiastical polity and apostolic succession.

 History

 Pre-Reformation

+Many of the individual ideas that were taken up by various reformers had historical pre-cursors; however, calling them proto-reformers is controversial, as often their theology also had components that are not associated with later Protestants, or that were asserted by some Protestants but denied by others, or that were only superficially similar.

 One of the earliest persons to be praised as a Protestant forerunner is Jovinian, who lived in the fourth century AD.
 He attacked monasticism, ascetism and believed that a saved believer can never be overcome by Satan.

-In the 9th century the theologian Gottschalk of Orbais was condemned for heresy by the Catholic church, Gottschalk believed that the salvation of Jesus was limited and that his redemption was only for the elect.
+In the 9th century, the theologian Gottschalk of Orbais was condemned for heresy by the Catholic Church.
+Gottschalk believed that the salvation of Jesus was limited and that his redemption was only for the elect.
 The theology of Gottschalk anticipated the Protestant reformation.
 Ratramnus also defended the theology of Gottschalk and denied the real presence of Christ in the Eucharist; his writings also influenced the later Protestant reformation.
 Claudius of Turin in the 9th century also held Protestant ideas, such as faith alone and rejection of the supremacy of Peter.

 In the late 1130s, Arnold of Brescia, an Italian canon regular became one of the first theologians to attempt to reform the Catholic Church.
 After his death, his teachings on apostolic poverty gained currency among Arnoldists, and later more widely among Waldensians and the Spiritual Franciscans, though no written word of his has survived the official condemnation.
 In the early 1170s, Peter Waldo founded the Waldensians.
 He advocated an interpretation of the Gospel that led to conflicts with the Catholic Church.
 By 1215, the Waldensians were declared heretical and subject to persecution.
 Despite that, the movement continues to exist to this day in Italy, as a part of the wider Reformed tradition.